Subscribe to updates

 Upton & Raynham

-The scheme at Upton & Raynham, located off Fore Street, will provide 135 new affordable homes, including 46 three beds and 8 four beds.
+The scheme at Upton & Raynham, is located off Fore Street and will provide 135 new affordable homes, including 46 three beds and 8 four beds.
 Homes will be delivered as 42 Social Rent, 66 London Affordable Rent and 27 Shared Equity.
 Cabinet approval for Main Contractor Award was successful in September 2025 with the homes due to be complete in 2028.

 Dendridge Close

-The proposal is to deliver a high-quality planning compliant scheme of 27 homes on the two former garage sites at Dendridge Close, part funded by the GLA.
+The proposal is to deliver 27 homes on the two former garage sites at Dendridge Close, part funded by the GLA3.
 The Main contractor has been appointed to start on site from January 2026 with completion over a 24 month period.

 Training and Development of Neighbourhood Services